 Nimodipine (C21H26N2O7) is a second-generation 1,4-dihydropyridine calcium channel blocker.
-It was originally invented for the management of systemic hypertension.
+It was initially invented for the management of systemic hypertension.

 The FDA approved the use of nimodipine for the first time in 1988.
 However, its use is restricted mainly to the management of vasospasm following subarachnoid hemorrhage.